routine88/VS-CLONE/docs/PROTOTYPE.md

 Enemy spawns escalate with time, use the full enemy library, and award souls to drive level-ups.
-The UI renders health, phase, XP, and upgrade prompts so playtesters can exercise the core loop before the Unity client lands.
+The UI renders health, phase, XP, and upgrade prompts so playtesters can exercise the core loop before the runtime client lands.

 ## Audio Routing Bridge

 `game.audio` mirrors the graphics bridge by emitting sound and music cues for each frame.
-The `AudioEngine` class ships with placeholder assets, event bindings, and a simple state tracker so downstream presenters (whether Pygame, Unity, or middleware like FMOD) can translate gameplay events into audible
+The `AudioEngine` class ships with placeholder assets, event bindings, and a simple state tracker so downstream presenters (whether Pygame or middleware like FMOD) can translate gameplay events into audible
 feedback:

 ```python